HenryF23/nml-server-monitoring/README.md

 Setup detects Docker's data directory for cAdvisor, validates the generated Prometheus Agent configuration, and verifies GPU access from Docker on GPU nodes.
 New nodes normally appear in Grafana within 30 seconds.
-To monitor the central server itself, run the same node setup there.
+When the central server monitors itself, `--same-host` keeps the local exporters on loopback and lets the Agent reach the host's Tailscale or LAN address without looping through a Docker-published port.
+The setting is saved for later no-argument updates;
+use `--bridge` if the node is moved away from the central server.

 ## Verify